Teamlyzer-PT/PublicDocs/fullstack-resources/general-onboarding.md

 - [ ] 15.00h Introduction to [technical onboarding](https://github.com/Teamlyzer-PT/public-docs/blob/main/fullstack-resources/technical-onboarding.md) (IT team)
 - [ ] 16.00h Install software (Putty, IDE, VirtualBox, ...)
 (IT team)
 - [ ] 17.00h Time to explore resources from technical onboarding (IT team)
+    - [ ] Identify which books or courses you will take

 **Day 7**
 =======